LeviDPC/visual_privacy_game/README.md

 Deploy to github pages guide used: https://github.com/gitname/react-gh-pages

-From here on out we should just need to delete the gh-pages branch and then run `npm run deploy -- -m "Deploy React app to GitHub Pages"` to deploy changes to github pages.
+From here on out we should just need to delete the gh-pages branch and redeploy it.
+This will work: `git push origin --delete gh-pages; npm run deploy -- -m "Deploy React app to GitHub Pages"` Consider setting git to cache your credentials: `git config --global credential.helper cache`